 Butter knife (one per group)

 Zip locks (one per plot)

+Randomization Protocol and supplies therein

 Instructions

-As you read through and follow these instructions, remember that a plot is a 3 x 3 m2 and that there are 8 plots in one block.
-Each in the whole BEST experiment has a unique code.
-Look at the maps of your school’s blocks to find the unique codes of the plots you’ll be sampling (e.g.LHS), so that you will know how to label your
+As you read through and follow these instructions, remember that a plot is a 3 x 3 m2 square and that there are 8 plots in one block.
+Each block in the whole BEST experiment has a unique code.
+Look at the maps of your school’s blocks or on the list in a BEST plots binder to find the unique codes of the plots you’ll be sampling (e.g.LHS), so that you will know how to label your

 samples.

 Prior Preparation